elnebuloso/chocolatey-runner/README.md

 ## run

-- installs all packages with given tag
+- installs all packages for th given tag
-- uninstalls all packages that are not tagged with the given tag
+- uninstalls all packages that are not tagged for the given tag

 ```
 .\setup.ps1 [tag]